 Making Eye Contact

-Some kids may be shy and struggle to look at a person when speaking with them.
-However, making eye contact is imperative to effective communication, and children need to practice.
+Some kids may be shy and struggle to look at someone when speaking with them.
+However, eye contact is imperative to effective communication, and children need to practice it.
 Highlight the importance of making eye contact and model the behavior.

 If your child finds it difficult not to look up, gently remind them by asking them, "Where do your eyes go when someone is talking to you?
 Always look for times to praise them when they remember to look at people when they are talking.
 You want to be kind and positive; shy children can often feel anxious.